Wallerawang

 Wallerawang is a small township in the Central Tablelands of New South Wales, Australia.
 It is located approximately 14 km northwest of Lithgow adjacent to the Great Western Highway.
 It is also located on the Main Western railway line at the junction of the Gwabegar line.
+The name is also applied to the surrounding area for postal and statistical purposes.

 History

-The original inhabitants of the area west of the Blue Mountains were the Wiradjuri Aboriginal Australians.
+The original inhabitants of the area west of the Blue Mountains were Wiradjuri Aboriginal Australians.
 It is believed they knew the area as Waller-owang.
-It is understood to mean place near wood and water, or plenty of water.
+It is understood to mean a place near wood and water, or plenty of water.

 James Blackman was probably the first European to visit the area when he marked out the route of the new road from Bathurst to the area now known as Wallerawang.

-In 1824, 11 years after the first exploration led by Blaxland over the Blue Mountains, a James Walker was granted a large portion of land in the area now known as Wallerawang.
+In 1824, 11 years after the first exploration led by Blaxland over the Blue Mountains, Ethan Bell was granted a large portion of land in the area now known as Wallerawang.
 In 1836 the property was to become known as Barton Park.

-Two of Walker's convict servants took up land leases in the area in the 1850s, one of them was Maddox who named his lease Lidsdale.
+Two of Bell's convict servants took up land leases in the area in the 1850s, one of them was Maddox who named his lease Lidsdale.

-Charles Darwin, the English naturalist, stayed at "Wallerowang House" (later to become Barton Park) in 1836.
+Charles Darwin, the English naturalist, stayed at "Wallerawang House" (later to become Barton Park) in 1836.
 Darwin describes the countryside around the Wallerawang area and the wildlife including Platypus in his book "The Voyage of the Beagle".

 The local school has operated at three sites, in 1860 the first small stone school opened near the present power station, in 1882 the school relocated nearer the township and finally to its present location near Lake Wallace in 1995.
 The 1860 school, which is still standing, was opened by James Walker's widow.

 The Church of St John the Evangelist, built in 1881, was financed by private funding.
 It was designed by architect Edmund Blacket, and is listed on the New South Wales State Heritage Register.

 In the 1890s, the nearby Pipers Flat railway station was the proposed site for a large iron and steel works proposed by free-trade politician and businessman, Joseph Mitchell.
 It would have made use of local deposits of coal, limestone and iron ore.
 Although Mitchell won a government contract to supply iron and steel, he died before he could bring his plans to fruition.

-In 1950-1951, extensive plans were made by the Joint Coal Board for a modern planned township at Wallerawang, which would have been the terminus of electrification of the railway from Sydney, location of a new railway workshop and power station, and the transport hub for a major expansion of coal mining in the area.
-The Church of St John the Evangelist was to be relocated to a new location to make way for the new development.
+In 1950-1951, extensive plans were made by the Joint Coal Board for a modern planned township at Wallerawang, which would have been the terminus of electrification of the railway from Sydney, the location of a new railway workshop and power station, and the transport hub for a major expansion of coal mining in the area.
+The Church of St John the Evangelist was to be relocated to a new location, to make way for the new development, and 1,200 cottages were to be erected.
 Apart from the Wallerawang Power Station and its associated mines, little came of these plans due to sustained opposition from political interests associated with nearby Lithgow.